-Students' knowledge is checked through solving practical problems (first individually, and later in small groups), and through elective written tests.
+Students' knowledge is checked through solving practical problems, and through elective written tests.
 Practical exercise hours are planned in such a way to alternate between exercises where certain principles and techniques are practiced, solutions discussed, etc., with the help of the teaching assistant, and exercises where students work on projects and their performance is monitored and evaluated in detail.
 At the oral exam the student demonstrates understanding of advanced methodologies of object-oriented programming.